 Bonds in general refer to intramolecular forces of attraction that hold a molecule together.
 There are a few types of bonds.
 Firstly, the metallic bond, in which the positive nuclei are fixed in position in a sea of delocalized electrons.
 Another type of bond is covalent, formed by the mutual sharing of electrons.
 Then, there’s the ionic bond, where the transfer of electron(s) takes place from one atom to another.

-Usually, the covalent bond is considered to be the strongest, especially in the cases of triple bonds between carbon and oxygen in CO, or between nitrogen atoms in N2.
+Usually, the covalent bond is considered to be the strongest, especially in the cases of giant covalent structures like diamond or graphite, having a network of covalent bonds.
 At other times, it is the ionic bond that is considered stronger.
 As for the metallic bond, it is deemed somewhat weaker than the other two.